Tongva: Mexican secularization and occupation (1834–1848)

 Several Gabrieleño families stayed within the San Gabriel township, which became "the cultural and geographic center of the Gabrieleño community."
 Yaanga also diversified and increased in size, with peoples of various Native backgrounds coming to live together shortly following secularization.
 However, the government had instituted a system dependent on Native labor and servitude and increasingly eliminated any alternatives within the Los Angeles area.
 As explained by Kelly Lytle Hernández, "there was no place for Natives living but not working in Mexican Los Angeles.
-In turn, the ayuntamiunto (city council) passed new laws to compel Natives to work or be arrested."
+In turn, the ayuntaminto (city council) passed new laws to compel Natives to work or be arrested."
 In January 1836, the council directed Californios to sweep across Los Angeles to arrest "all drunken Indians."
 As recorded by Hernández, "Tongva men and women, along with an increasingly diverse set of their Native neighbors, filled the jail and convict labor crews in Mexican Los Angeles."
 By 1844, most Natives in Los Angeles worked as servants in a perpetual system of servitude, tending to the land and serving settlers, invaders, and colonizers.

 The ayuntamiunto forced the Native settlement of Yaanga to move farther away from town.
 By the mid-1840s, the settlement was forcibly moved eastward across the Los Angeles River, placing a divide between Mexican Los Angeles and the nearest Native community.
 However, "Native men, women, and children continued to live (not just work) in the city.
 On Saturday Nights, they even held parties, danced, and gambled at the removed Yaanga village and also at the plaza at the center of town."
 In response, the Californios continued to attempt to control Native lives, issuing Alta California governor Pio Pico a petition in 1846 stating: "We ask that the Indians be placed under strict police surveillance or the persons for whom the Indians work give [the Indians] quarter at the employer's rancho."
-In 1847, a law was passed that prohibited Gabrielenos from entering the city without proof of employment.
+In 1847, a law was passed that prohibited Gabrielinos from entering the city without proof of employment.
 A part of the proclamation read:Indians who have no masters but are self-sustaining, shall be lodged outside of the City limits in localities widely separated...
-All vagrant Indians of either sex who have not tried to secure a situation within four days and are found unemployed, shall be put to work on public works or sent to the house of correction.In 1848, Los Angeles formally became a town of the United States following the Mexican-American War.
+All vagrant Indians of either sex who have not tried to secure a situation within four days and are found unemployed, shall be put to work on public works or sent to the house of correction.In 1848, Los Angeles formally became a town in the United States following the Mexican-American War.